furrlori-oss/hwip/docs/search-help.md

 *Clean Closed*: The clean closed status indicates a unit that has completed clean closure.
 Closure is completed when all closure activities required by hazardous waste regulations have been completed and verified.

-*Closed With Waste In Place*: The closed with waste in places status indicates a unit that has completed closure with waste left in the unit and contained.
+*Closed With Waste In Place*: The closed with waste in place status indicates a unit that has completed closure with waste left in the unit and contained.
 Closure is completed when all closure activities required by hazardous waste regulations have been completed and verified.

 *Inactive/closing, but not yet RCRA Closed*: This status indicates a unit that has received its final amount of hazardous waste but has not completed all closure activities required by hazardous waste regulations.